arenoir/be-kind-video/_posts/2025-04-04-Retro-Market.md

 ---
 layout: post
-title:  "Retro Pop Up Market in the Parking Lot at Be Kind Video Sun 4/13"
+title:  "Retro Pop Up Market at Be Kind Video Sunday 4/13 11AM"
 categories: events
 ---

 Come on down to the Parking Lot behind Be Kind Video for our Retro Pop Up Market!
 Sunday April 13th.
 11AM-5PM!